Limnodromus griseus HENDERSONI, L. g. griseus

 An undocumented report, but on a credible date, was of 125 in Otoe Co 19 May 1997.

-The earliest documented records in fall are of 3-6 at Conestoga Lake, Lancaster Co 3 Jul 2016, and of three adults in the eastern Rainwater Basin 9 Jul 2000 (Jorgensen 2004), although one was reported in Box Butte Co 29 Jun 2015.
-This is a very early fall date, although there is a documented record for Iowa 26 Jun 1988; a one-year-old non-breeder may account for this sighting.
+The earliest documented records in fall are of 3-6 at Conestoga Lake, Lancaster Co 3 Jul 2016, up to five at Kirkpatrick Basin South WMA, York Co 3-10 Jul 2022 (eBird.org), one recorded in Fillmore Co 4 Jul 2021, and three adults in the eastern Rainwater Basin 9 Jul 2000 (Jorgensen 2004).
+One was reported in Box Butte Co 29 Jun 2015 a very early fall date, although there is a documented record for Iowa 26 Jun 1988; a one-year-old non-breeder may account for this sighting.

 Although Short-billed Dowitcher would be the expected species in Jul, a few Long-billed Dowitchers have been noted in late Jul in recent years, thus all dowitchers seen in Jul-early Aug should be carefully identified.